AlexJReid/blog/content/posts/dynamodb-complex-queries-2/index.md

 The client code is now more complex, but there is a lot of flexibility when DynamoDB and the client work together in unison to provide a _data service_.
 These are implementation details that consumers of the model should not be exposed to.
 It is essential to encode this logic into a library or API so that all consumers can work at a higher level.

-**When working with DynamoDB it is better to directly address known access patterns instead of trying to build something overly generic and reusable.** We cannot use this model to meet every new access pattern as we might do with a relational database, but the model is flexible enough to answer more questions efficiently, such as:
+**When working with DynamoDB it is better to directly address known access patterns instead of trying to build something overly generic and reusable.** We cannot use this model to meet every new access pattern as we might do with a relational database.
+However, the model _is_ flexible enough to answer more questions efficiently, such as:

 > Show the most recent positive and most recent negative comment for a product